Kathy Rae Huffman: Digital Care

 Digital Care, at the Galerie Cult, Vienna, in November 1996, featured three sites in three weeks: Glasgow, St. Petersburg, Bilbao.
 Each week, artists‘ internet works (print versions) and cultural information from the internet were installed (and gathered during visits).
 A recipe - provided by individuals via e-mail correspondence - was cooked and served in the gallery to guests at each opening performance/reception.

 Virtual World Orchestra

 Regional information coordinator for NVA organization, Glasgow.
-An international sound and communication performance event for the internet, online and on-location at the Old Fruit Market in Glasgow, April 1997.
+An international sound and communication performance event for the internet, online and on-location at the Old Fruitmarket in Glasgow, April 1997.

 I Like America - America Likes Me

-An exhibition and performance event by Eva Wohlgemuth and Huffman, in collaboration with Szacsva y Pal (a Hungarian artist).
+An exhibition and performance event by Eva Wohlgemuth and Huffman, in collaboration with Hungarian artist Szacsva y Pál.
 It took place at the Studio Gallery, Budapest, Hungary, in association with the Budapest Spring Festival, May 1997.

 Zones of Disturbance (Zonen der Ver-Störung)

-Curator of 10 internet and 10 CD ROM projects included in the international exhibition at Marieninstitut, part of steirischer herbst arts festival, Graz, Austria, October 1997.
+Curator of 10 internet and 10 CD-ROM projects included in the international exhibition at Marieninstitut, part of Steirischer Herbst, Graz, Austria, October 1997.
 Chief curator: Silvia Eiblmayr.